 You and the respondent will each have the opportunity to speak and present evidence.
 Some relevant evidence may include witnesses to threats or violence, messages you have received from the respondent, medical records relating to incidents of violence, or police reports.If necessary, you can subpoena witnesses and/or documents.

 After the hearing, the judge will either dismiss the petition without issuing an injunction (meaning that the respondent is no longer restrained, even if you had a temporary restraining order) or may enter a final judgment of injunction.

 Step Six: Understand and Enforce Your Injunction

 When you receive the injunction order, read it carefully and make sure you understand the protection it offers and what would be considered a violation.
 Then, be sure to keep a copy of the injunction with you.
 That way, if the respondent violates the order, you can show the injunction to law enforcement officers.

 If the respondent violates the restraining order, there are several possible outcomes.
 The respondent could be sanctioned for contempt of court.
 The court could impose additional restrictions or even affirmative obligations.
 Or, the respondent might face criminal charges.

 The state of Florida and Florida courts have made a significant effort to make injunctions accessible, providing forms and instructions online, making court services specialists available, and ensuring that filing fees are not an obstacle to seeking protection.
 Still, the process can be overwhelming, especially facing the person who has harmed or threatened you in court.
 And, speed is often essential.

 If you need help, an attorney experienced in petitioning for injunctions in Florida can simplify the process, take some of the preparation off your plate, help ensure that your petition is effective, and manage the court proceedings on your behalf.
-To schedule a free consultation with Lufrano Legal, P.A., call 904-513-3905 right now.
+To schedule a free consultation with Lufrano Legal, P.A., a local Jacksonville criminal lawyers and injunction lawyers; call 904-513-3905 right now.